aptech/docs/docs/CR-balance.rst

     :return b: balanced matrix

-    :type b: KxK matrix or N-dimensional array where the last two dimensions are KxK
+    :rtype b: KxK matrix or N-dimensional array where the last two dimensions are KxK

     :return z: diagonal scale matrix

-    :type z: KxK matrix or N-dimensional array where the last two dimensions are KxK
+    :rtype z: KxK matrix or N-dimensional array where the last two dimensions are KxK

 Remarks
 ---------------------